All companies

 Bottom line

 AssemblyAI has built the most developer-friendly speech AI pricing structure in the market: pay-per-second with no rounding, composable Audio Intelligence add-ons, and a free playground that requires no payment commitment.
-Its model release cadence — Universal-1, Universal-2, Universal-3-Pro — at flat per-second rates is a quiet retention machine that builds technical switching cost without triggering financial re-evaluation.
-The key gaps — opaque add-on pricing, no spend caps, streaming rate ambiguity — are fixable and do not undermine the core economic model.
-With $143M raised, Fortune 500 enterprise penetration, and LeMUR as a differentiated platform layer, AssemblyAI is the clear default choice for developers building audio intelligence into production products.
+Its model release cadence — Universal-1, Universal-2, Universal-3.5 Pro — at flat rates is a quiet retention machine that builds technical switching cost without triggering financial re-evaluation.
+The July 2026 restructure into six priced product tabs closed the old transparency gaps — every add-on, Guardrails, streaming, and per-model token rate is now public — and pushed the company up-stack with a bundled Voice Agent API at $4.50/hr that sells the finished outcome rather than the raw transcript.
+The remaining gaps — no spend caps and no first-party estimator for what is now a genuinely multi-line-item bill — are fixable and do not undermine the core economic model.
+With $143M raised, Fortune 500 enterprise penetration, and the LLM Gateway as a differentiated platform layer, AssemblyAI is the clear default choice for developers building audio intelligence into production products.

 Compare AssemblyAI with other AI infrastructure providers in the full pricing blueprint.